K-12 visitors

 We run caring contact programs for colleges, universities, and K-12 schools.

 A quarter of enrolled college students (27%) leave school because they struggle with mental health issues.
+We help those students, which keeps them in school.

 Advisors, retention specialists, counselors, etc., use our tool to keep their students healthier.